 In the course of their history, the African countries have all experienced foreign domination, which hampered the normal development of their civilization, of their personality and of their culture and also fostered the intensive exploitation of their wealth and of their peoples for the benefit of foreign interests.
 Hundreds of millions of men died in the colonial wars, in forced labour, slavery, deportation, etc...
 Colonization broke up most of the solid foundations of national unity that had existed in Africa.
 The enslaved continent placed in conditions incompatible with a normal development for its peoples saw the role of those peoples reduced and perverted to such an extent as to be identified with that of beasts of burden or mere commodities or raw materials, suitable, when used, for ensuring the happiness of a few usurpers in the other continents.
-By taking from us freedom and dignity, colonization deprived us of the potential flowering of our personality, of the development of our civilization and our culture.
+By taking from us freedom and dignity, colonization and our culture.
 Each of our peoples resisted colonial penetration and, latter colonial exploitation and oppression.
 Each of our peoples fought and accepted all the essential sacrifices for regaining its freedom.